BHFDSC/documentation/docs/resources/code_terminology.md

 <br>

-The Code Terminology Resource provides a collection of assets for frequently used terminologies.
+The Code Terminology Resource provides a collection of assets for frequently used clincial coding terminologies.